kaushiknatua12345/EnginneringDocRepo/README.md

   - **Outcome:** Establish scalable processes that adapt as the organization grows.
   - **Metric:** 100% compliance with documentation standards across repositories within a year; measurable efficiency gains in team operations as the organization scales (e.g., onboarding, project throughput).

-# Read Documents Learning Path:
+# ReadMe Documents Learning Path:

 ## General Path: Apply to all types of Tech Stacks